thermalogic/SEUIF97/README.md

 ## Functions of the SEUIF97 Shared Library

-Functions of water and steam propertiesand the thermodynamic process of steam turbine are provided in **SEUIF97**
+Functions of water and steam propertiesand the thermodynamic process of steam turbine are provided in the **SEUIF97**

-### Water and Steam Properties
+**Water and Steam Properties**

-Using SEUIF97, you can set the state of steam using various pairs of know properties to get any output properties you wish to know, including in the [30 properties in libseuif97](#properties-in-libseuif97).
+Using the SEUIF97, you can set the state of steam using various pairs of know properties to get any output properties you wish to know, including in the [30 properties in libseuif97](#properties-in-libseuif97).

 The following 12 input pairs are implemented: